 The importance of medical records to improve public health

 Research is important to the NHS and benefits us all, whether we are fit and healthy or suffering from an illness or condition.
-Research helps us to understand the cause of disease, prevent us from becoming ill, develop safe treatments and improve the health care we receive.
+Research helps our understanding of the causes, prevention and treatment of disease and to improve the health care we receive.

 Whenever you visit your doctor or use an NHS service, your electronic health record is updated.
 This record contains important information about your health and wellbeing and describes the care that you have received, which is vital for medical research.

-For 30 years, GP practices across the UK have contributed information in patient records to CPRD to support medical research to improve patient and public health including:
+For more than 30 years, GP practices across the UK have contributed anonymised health information within patient records to CPRD for medical research such as: